7aitsev/ansible-tuto/step-11/README.md

 variables for.
 If we wanted to define variables for the web group, the file would be named `group_vars/web.yml`.

-Note that the `.yml` is optionalm: we could name haproxy group vars file `group_vars/haproxy` and Ansible would be ok with it.
+Note that the `.yml` is optional: we could name haproxy group vars file `group_vars/haproxy` and Ansible would be ok with it.
 The extension just helps editors picking the right syntax highlighter.